quollism/blender-keyframetools/README.md

 # blender-keyframe-manipulation-tools

-An add-on for Blender with handy tools for working with keyframes.
+Some handy tools for working with keyframes in Blender.
+Inspired by Alan Camilo's animBot.

 ## Limitations